We are headed out again tonight so I will let you know how it goes.

 08-06-2012, 07:23 PM #27

 Have faith Drew - the 19yr old which used to drive me nuts a few years ago and I couldn't wait to ship her off is actually pretty fun to hang around again.
 And rather than being too busy for us, she now is asking what we're doing or have going on because she WANTS to be involved.
 Whether it's hanging out on the patio by the tiki torches, in the garage tinkering around with boat stuff, going camping, you name it.
 She doesn't want to miss out.
-Funny how that changes.Old enough to know better, young enough to do it anyway.
+Funny how that changes.At the time it seemed like a good idea...

 08-06-2012, 07:43 PM #28